Gavotte: Baroque

 The gavotte became popular in the court of Louis XIV where Jean-Baptiste Lully was the leading court composer.
 Gaétan Vestris did much to define the dance.
 Subsequently many composers of the Baroque period incorporated the dance as one of many optional additions to the standard instrumental suite of the era.
 The examples in suites and partitas by Johann Sebastian Bach are well known.

 Movements of early 18th-century musical works entitled Tempo di gavotta sometimes indicated the sense of a gavotte rhythm or movement, without fitting the number of measures or strains typical of the actual dance.
 Examples of these can be found in the works of Arcangelo Corelli or Johann Sebastian Bach.

 George Frideric Handel wrote a number of gavottes, including the fifth-and-final movement, Allegro, of the Concerto Grosso in B-flat major, Op.
-3, No. 2 – HWV 313.
+3, No. 2, HWV 313.

 Later examples

 Composers in the 19th century wrote gavottes that began, like the 16th-century gavotte, on the downbeat rather than on the half-measure upbeat.
 The famous Gavotte in D by Gossec is such an example, as is the Gavotte in Massenet's Manon but not the one in Ambroise Thomas's Mignon.
-A gavotte also occurs in the second act of The Gondoliers and the act 1 finale of Ruddigore, both by Gilbert and Sullivan.
+A gavotte also occurs in the second act of The Gondoliers and the Act I finale of Ruddigore, both by Gilbert and Sullivan.

-Edvard Grieg 's suite, From Holberg's Time, based on eighteenth-century dance forms, features a "Gavotte", as its third movement (1884).
+Edvard Grieg's suite From Holberg's Time, based on eighteenth-century dance forms, features a "Gavotte" as its third movement (1884).

 Australian composer Fred Werner used a gavotte he composed for teaching students.

 Igor Stravinsky's ballet Pulcinella features a "Gavotta con due variazioni", as number 18, and movement VI in the suite (1922).

 Sergei Prokofiev employs a gavotte instead of a minuet in his Symphony No. 1 (Classical), Op.
-25 (1917), and includes another one as the third of his Ten Piano Pieces Op.
+25 (1917), and includes another one as the second of his Ten Piano Pieces Op.
 12 (1913), and another as the third of his Four Piano Pieces, Op.
 32 (1918).

 Leonard Bernstein's Candide has a "Venice Gavotte" in act 2.

 "The Ascot Gavotte" is a song in the 1956 musical My Fair Lady by Alan Jay Lerner and Frederick Loewe.